You want smart political talk without the meltdowns?

 I got it.

-So what they it's a sequence of events.
+It's a sequence of events.

-I was ordered to destroy it, and then other people within the structure of Department of Homeland Security took it out as well.
+I was ordered to destroy it, and then other people within the structure of the Department of Homeland Security took it out as well.

 That was related to the San Bernardino shootings, which has been proven several times over now.